On the Convergence Analysis of DCA: Well-definedness of DCA

-The well-definiteness of DCA is a crucial question and highly depending on the intrinsic nature of the DC decomposition.
-Be caution that the assumption $\emptyset \neq \dom g \subset \dom h$ is not sufficient to guarantee the well-definiteness of DCA.
-Let's start with a counterexample: \begin{example} Consider the problem
+The well-definedness of DCA is a crucial question and highly dependent on the intrinsic nature of the DC decomposition.
+It is important to note that \AssumpA\ alone \textbf{is not sufficient to guarantee the well-definedness of DCA, and DC criticality ($\partial g(x^\star)\cap \partial h(x^\star)\neq \emptyset$) is not a necessary optimality condition for a local minimizer $x^\star$.} To illustrate this, let us consider the following counterexample: